SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > | ----------- | -----------: |
 > | **📏 Self** |  **🎯 Self** |
 >
 > Lord Syuul can teleport up to 5 squares along with each creature and object he has grabbed.
-He can release grabbed creatures and objects before or after teleporting
+He can release grabbed creatures and objects before or after teleporting.

 > ❗️ **Adaptability**
 >